bitlab-devs/gramecipe-client/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Sydney205/gramecipe.git`
+1. Clone the repository: `git clone https://github.com/bitlab-devs/gramecipe-client`
-2. Navigate to the project directory: `cd gramicipe`
+2. Navigate to the project directory: `cd gramicipe-client`
 3. Install dependencies: `yarn`
 4. Start the development server: `yarn run dev`